QEP Full Rules and Regulations

 apply online

 Files should be uploaded at the original file resolution, at least 4,000px on the long side.
+The pixel count of an image must not exceed 100 Megapixels (100 MP) otherwise it will be not accepted by the system.

-9. all photographic prints must be submitted in a reusable case, not exceeding the maximum sizes of 55×60 cm, for easy handling and return shipping.
+9. All photographic prints must be submitted in a reusable case, not exceeding the maximum sizes of 55×60 cm, for easy handling and return shipping.
 Cases received exceeding these sizes will not be returned.
 FEP cannot be held responsible for loss or damage during transit.

-15. successful photographers will receive a printed certificate for display in their studio.
+15. Successful photographers will receive a printed certificate for display in their studio.

 Application Fee

-An application fee of € 185,00 is due to cover costs, such as venue charges, certification, jury expenses, etc. However, those sending in their application within the given date, an Early Bird saving of € 15 will apply.
-After that date the full application fee of €185 will apply.
+To facilitate the organisation of the judging session as early as possible, we invite you to send your application in early.
+An application fee of € 185,00 is due to cover costs, such as venue charges, certificates, jury expenses, etc. For those sending in their application within the given date, an Early Bird saving of € 15,00 will apply.
+After that date the full application fee of €185,00 will apply.
 Be an early bird.
 Save money!

 Return of QEP Prints